 Your bar must pass every inspection.
 If not, you risk ruining your reputation, getting people sick, and getting closed down for good.
 Although this can be a bit stressful, it’s important bars and restaurants are regularly inspected to ensure staff and customers don’t fall victim to foodborne illness.

 You may not consider “food safety” a pressing concern if you’re a bartender mostly dealing with drinks, but food safety isn’t just owned by the kitchen.
-If you haven’t had the proper training and aren’t aware of safe practices, your bar might not just fail a health inspection; you could potentially harm a customer.
+If you haven’t had the proper training, aren’t aware of safe practices, or don’t have a proper health inspection checklist, your bar might not just fail an inspection; you could potentially harm a customer.

 Here are 13 reasons your bar could fail a health inspection, and how to avoid them.